rjnares/foundations-calculator/README.md

 ## Skills Applied

 The goal of this simple project was to apply all the skills learned from the [Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations) course.
 This includes HTML, CSS, and JavaScript basics.

+## Live View

+Click [here](https://rjnares.github.io/foundations-calculator/) for a live view of this project.